circlecreativematrix/README-DOC-music-central/README.md

 ```
 this can then either be plugged into the already working play.circlecreativematrix.com , or be put through the alternate way.
 ## further exploration
-- the converter-standard-note can be re-written in rust.
+- the converter-standard-note can have more tests to describe the output nbef.
-- the midi out can be in rust too.
+- the transformer-roman-chord can have more tests to describe the output standardNote.
+- Do I have all chord formations?
+Can I prove that with tests?